 - Transformative SEL focuses on skills for individual success, interpersonal relations, and community-building, as well as skills needed to ensure democratic, fair, and inclusive communities.

 Because the majority of current SEL programs and practices promote personally responsible and participatory SEL, our research-practice partnerships focus on meeting the growing demand in many local communities for innovation and transformative SEL.

-“Transformative SEL” is a process whereby young people and adults build strong, respectful, and lasting, relationships that facilitate co-learning to critically examine root causes of inequity, and to develop collaborative solutions that lead to personal, community, and societal well-being.
+“Transformative SEL” is a form of SEL implementation where young people and adults build strong, respectful, and lasting relationships to engage in co-learning.
+It facilitates critical examination of individual and contextual factors that contribute to inequities and collaborative solutions that lead to personal, community, and societal well-being.

 - Equity and Social and Emotional Learning: A Cultural Analysis (2018).
 This brief explored the alignment between equity and SEL, eventually informing the updated definition of SEL in 2020.

-- Rising Up Together: Spotlighting Transformative SEL in Practice with Latinx Youth (2021).
+- Rising Up Together: Spotlighting Transformative SEL in Practice With Latinx Youth (2021).
 This research brief is part of our initial efforts to illustrate transformative SEL in practice based on surveys with youth, interviews with teachers, and observations during dedicated SEL instruction time in a predominantly Latinx school in a large urban district.

 - Emerging Insights on Advancing SEL as a Lever for Equity and Excellence” (2020).
 This report provides five key, emerging insights from our partner school districts working to leverage SEL in service of equity.